igorbf495/dirhunter/README.md

 - **Multi-threading:** Perform directory searches using multiple threads for improved performance.
 - **Command-line parameters:** Simple and easy to use, allowing you to specify the target URL and wordlist directly in the terminal.
 - **Supports different HTTP status codes:** Displays HTTP 200 (OK) and 403 (Forbidden) responses, making it easy to identify found and forbidden directories.
-- **ASCII Art:** A cool skull ASCII art is displayed when the tool starts!

 ## Installation